arismavridis/NMRInversions.jl/paper/paper.md

-This can enable easy integration with the latest advances from the literature, without the need for writing solvers in low-level languages for performance purposes, in line with Julia's philosophy of solving the "two language problem".
+This can enable easy integration with the latest advances from the literature, without the need for writing solvers in low-level languages for performance purposes, in line with julia's philosophy of solving the "two language problem".

-Additionally, Julia offers multiple dispatch capabilities, which allows us to use the same function names for different operations, depending on the function inputs.
+Additionally, julia offers multiple dispatch capabilities, which allows us to use the same function names for different operations, depending on the function inputs.
 This enables our package to be more user-friendly, as it really reduces the ammount of function names to be memorized.